add2cal/docs/src/integration/general.md

 ## Using it via NPM

-Import the package using the following npm command:
+Install the package using the following npm command:

 ```bash
 npm install add-to-calendar-button
 ```

-Import the module into your project/component
+Import the module into your project/component:

 ```javascript
 import 'add-to-calendar-button';
 ```

-Based on your framework/library, you might need to make minor adjustments to the respective config.
+*Based on your framework/library, you might need to make minor adjustments to the respective config.*

 ## Using it via Plugin

 For some systems (like WordPress), we provide official plugins.

-Usually, you can find them in the respective stores, but check the respective page in this documentation for details.
+Usually, you can find them in the respective stores; but check the respective page in this documentation for details and to make sure you do not install wrong or malicious code.

 ## Overwrite settings